Monday, December 17, 2012

-The Los Angeles Dodgers today announced their 2012 Minor League coaches with eight former Dodger players from the Major League club on staff.
+The Los Angeles Dodgers today announced their 2013 Minor League coaches with seven former Dodger players from the Major League club on staff.

-The majority of the Dodgers’ minor league staff will remain in place with Field Coordinator Bruce Hines (third season) returning along with Senior Advisors, Player Development P.J.
-Carey (fourth season in current role), Gene Clines (second) and Charlie Hough (second).
-Ramon Martinez will return for his third season as a member of the Dodger front office and second as a Senior Advisor, Latin America.
+The majority of the Dodgers’ minor league staff will remain in place with Field Coordinator Bruce Hines (fourth season) returning along with Senior Advisors, Player Development Gene Clines (third season) and Charlie Hough (third season).
+Ramon Martinez will return for his fourth season as a member of the Dodger front office and third as a Senior Advisor, Latin America.
+In addition, coordinators Rafael Chaves (pitching, fifth season), Eric Owens (hitting, third season), Damon Mashore (outfield/baserunning, second season) and Travis Barbary (sixth season as catching coordinator, 19th overall season with the organization) will return in their same roles as last season.

 Henry Cruz will return as Campo Las Palmas Director and Antonio Bautista will again serve as the Dodgers’ Field Coordinator at Campo Las Palmas.
-Pedro Mega returns for his sixth season as manager of the Dominican Summer League Dodgers with Pitching Coach Alejandro Pena, Catching Coach Jose D. Hernandez and Assistant Coach Rafael Ozuna.
-After eight minor league seasons in the Dodger organization as a player, Keyter Collado will make his coaching debut as the hitting coach for the DSL Dodgers.
-Collado, 25, retired following the 2011 season after compiling a .282 career batting average as a catcher and first baseman.
+Pedro Mega returns for his seventh season as manager of the Dominican Summer League Dodgers along with his entire 2012 staff of Pitching Coach Alejandro Pena, Hitting Coach Keyter Collado, Catching Coach Jose D. Hernandez and Assistant Coach Rafael Ozuna.

 The complete Dodgers’ minor league staff is listed below: